docker-mailserver/docker-mailserver/docs/content/config/environment.md

 ##### SSL_TYPE

+In the majority of cases, you want `letsencrypt` or `manual`.

+`self-signed` can be used for testing SSL until you provide a valid certificate, note that third-parties cannot trust `self-signed` certificates, do not use this type in production. `custom` is a temporary workaround that is not officially supported.

 - **empty** => SSL disabled.
-- letsencrypt => Enables Let's Encrypt certificates.
-- custom => Enables custom certificates.
-- manual => Let you manually specify locations of your SSL certificates for non-standard cases
+- letsencrypt => Support for using certificates with _Let's Encrypt_ provisioners.
+(Docs: [_Let's Encrypt_ Setup][docs-tls-letsencrypt])
+- manual => Provide your own certificate via separate key and cert files.
+(Docs: [Bring Your Own Certificates][docs-tls-manual])
     - Requires: `SSL_CERT_PATH` and `SSL_KEY_PATH` ENV vars to be set to the location of the files within the container.
     - Optional: `SSL_ALT_CERT_PATH` and `SSL_ALT_KEY_PATH` allow providing a 2nd certificate as a fallback for dual (aka hybrid) certificate support.
-Useful for ECDSA with an RSA fallback.
-Presently only `manual` mode supports this feature.
+Useful for ECDSA with an RSA fallback. _Presently only `manual` mode supports this feature_.
-- self-signed => Enables self-signed certificates.
+- custom => Provide your own certificate as a single file containing both the private key and full certificate chain.
+(Docs: `None`)
+- self-signed => Provide your own self-signed certificate files.
+Expects a self-signed CA cert for verification. **Use only for local testing of your setup**.
+(Docs: [Self-Signed Certificates][docs-tls-selfsigned])

-Please read [the SSL page in the documentation][docs-ssl] for more information.
+Please read [the SSL page in the documentation][docs-tls] for more information.

 ##### TLS_LEVEL